taejs/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 If you remember my previous chapters you know that we need to cooperate closely with the OS to make I/O operations as efficient as possible.
-Operating systems like Linux, Macos and Windows provides several ways of performing I/O, both blocking and non-blocking.
+Operating systems like Linux, MacOS and Windows provide several ways of performing I/O, both blocking and non-blocking.

 So blocking operations are the least flexible to use for us as programmers since we yield control to the OS which suspends our thread.
 The big advantage is that our thread gets woken up again once the event we're waiting for is ready.